-The Directors have prepared trading and cash flow forecasts for the period ended December 2022, against which the impact of various sensitivities have been considered covering the level of cash receipts and the volume of work taken on.
-The Group has the ability to improve cash flow and headroom from a number of factors that are within the direct control of management, examples of which could be by limiting the level of new business within EDGE, managing the level of investment in people and property within Bond Turner or by limiting the investment in the VW Emissions case.
+The Directors have prepared trading and cash flow forecasts for the period ended December 2023, against which the impact of various sensitivities have been considered covering the level of cash receipts and the volume of work taken on.
+Working capital management is considered to be the most critical aspect of the Group's assessment.
+The Group has the ability to improve cash flow and headroom from a number of factors that are within the direct control of management, examples of which could be by limiting the level of new business within EDGE, managing the level of investment in people and property within Bond Turner or by limiting the investment in the Mercedes Benz emissions case.
 These factors allow management to balance any potential shortfall in cash receipts and headroom against forecast levels, something the Directors have been doing for many years, such that the Group maintains adequate headroom within its facilities.
 It is in that context that the Directors have a reasonable expectation that the Group will have adequate cash headroom.
 The Group continues to trade profitably and early indications for growth in the current year are positive.
-Accordingly, the Directors continue to adopt the going concern basis in preparing the consolidated and the Company financial statements.
+Accordingly, the Directors continue to adopt the going concern basis in preparing the consolidated and the company financial statements.